Clients book with just their contact details

 Benefits Over Paper

-- Never lost: Cloud storage means forms are safe forever
+- Never lost: Cloud storage means forms are safe

 - Legal protection: Timestamped signatures with IP logging